endofunk/Endofunk-FX/README.md

 This library provides a functional-programming core library: `Endofunk.FX`, that adds many of the data types needed for exploiting a functional programming style in your codebase; more data types will be added in due course.

 # Functional Data Types
-The following is an incompete list of the functional data types including in `Endofunc.FX`.
+The following is an incompete list of the functional data types included in `Endofunc.FX`.

 | Type  | Overview |
 |-------|----------|